Personal details and your records

 We will arrange for you to see the records at the office closest to you and at a time that is convenient for you.
 You can bring a friend or interpreter with you.
 A social worker or care manager will be at the office Whenever possible, this will be somebody who is familiar to you.

 We can provide photocopies of any documents.
 You will have the chance to tell us if you think any of the details are wrong, and ask us to correct them.
 If you ask us to make any corrections, we will tell you what we will do, in writing, within 21 days.

 If you, or the person asking to see the information, are over 18, we ask for a fee of £10.
 In certain circumstances, we may not make this charge.
 You should discuss this with the person who is arranging for you to see your records.

-To meet the requirements of the Data Protection Act 1998, children and young people whose personal data is collected by the Local Authority should be issued with a Fair Processing Notice which summarises the information held about them, why it is held, and with whom it is being shared.
+To meet the requirements of the Data Protection Act 1998.
+Children and young people whose personal data is collected by the Local Authority, should be issued with a Fair Processing Notice.
+The Fair Processing Notice summarises the information held about them, why it is held, and with whom it is being shared.

 Parents / carers of the child or young person are also notified of the Fair Processing process.

 If you are not happy about the decisions we have made about access to information, or about correcting the records, follow our complaints procedure within 28 days.